alexandrebobkov/Guides/GhostCMS/source/configurations.rst

 .. important::

     This configuration is for a reverse proxy setup with Nginx, which forwards requests to the Ghost CMS instance running on port 2368.
-The `X-Content-Type-Options` header is set to `nosniff` to prevent MIME type sniffing, enhancing security.

 Ensure that the server name matches your domain and that the root directory and port number are set correctly.

 .. tip::